mannat4rakesh/WordPress/README.md

 Studio - An instance of Anypoint Studio.
 If you do not use Anypoint Studio for development.

 To use a Salesforce connector in your Mule application, Please add this connector project to your Mule studio and

+# Test Project

+Please see TestWikiConn directory for the sample project which is using this Wikipedia connector.